| Title: | A Fully Featured Logging Framework |

 LogEvents up the tree.

-for a tidy data.frame
+logger_index() for a tidy data.frame representation of

 all registered loggers

-get_logger("fancymodel") get_logger("fancymodel/shiny")$ set_propagate(FALSE) get_logger("fancymodel/shiny/ui")$ set_appenders(AppenderConsole$new()) get_logger("fancymodel/shiny/server")$ set_appenders(list(AppenderConsole$new(), AppenderConsole$new()))$ set_threshold("trace") get_logger("fancymodel/plumber") if (requireNamespace("cli")){ print(logger_tree()) }
+get_logger("fancymodel") get_logger("fancymodel/shiny")$ set_propagate(FALSE) get_logger("fancymodel/shiny/ui")$ set_appenders(AppenderConsole$new()) get_logger("fancymodel/shiny/server")$ set_appenders(list(AppenderConsole$new(), AppenderConsole$new()))$ set_threshold("trace") get_logger("fancymodel/plumber") if (requireNamespace("cli")){ print(logger_tree()) }get_logger("fancymodel") get_logger("fancymodel/shiny")$ set_propagate(FALSE) get_logger("fancymodel/shiny/ui")$ set_appenders(AppenderConsole$new()) get_logger("fancymodel/shiny/server")$ set_appenders(list(AppenderConsole$new(), AppenderConsole$new()))$ set_threshold("trace") get_logger("fancymodel/plumber") if (requireNamespace("cli")){ print(logger_tree()) }

 LoggerGlue

-instead of base::sprintf()
+LoggerGlue uses glue::glue() instead of base::sprintf() to construct

 log messages. glue is a very well designed package for